-The League of the United Latin American Citizens (LULAC) is the oldest and most respected Hispanic civil rights organization in the United States of America.
-The Founders of LULAC created an organization that empowers its members to create and develop opportunities where they are needed the most.
+The League of the United Latin American Citizens (LULAC), founded in 1929, is the oldest and most widely respected Hispanic civil rights organization in the United States of America.
+LULAC was created at a time in our country's history when Hispanics were denied basic civil and human rights, despite contributions to American society.
+The founders of LULAC created an organization that empowers its members to create and develop opportunities where they are needed most.
+ALL for ONE, and ONE for ALL!

-LULAC 5285 Council started in 2013 as first chapter on the Illinois side.
-With the guidance of Iowa LULAC Council 10 it was launched as first LULAC Council in Quad City area.
-Under the leadership of Council 10 and acting President; Mike Reyes new acting officers took the lead and never looked back.
+LULAC 5285 Council started in 2013 as first chapter on the Illinois side of the Quad Cities in Western Illinois with the guidance of Iowa LULAC Council 10.
+Under the leadership of Council 10 and acting President; Mike Reyes, new acting officers took the lead and never looked back.
 LULAC 5285 had the goal to grow membership and to raise funds to award scholarships to our local students and guide them to higher education.

-LULAC 5285 has awarded $100,220.00 to 152 local students to attend college.
+LULAC 5285 has awarded over $152,000 to almost 200 local Quad Cities students to attend college.
 We take great pride to provide opportunities with our local colleges and universities to promote higher education.
 LULAC 5285 also received Ford Driving Dreams Grant for Education in the amount of $20,000.
 These funds were to support program One by One directed by Margarita Mojica.
 One by One program is designed to help increase student graduation.
-It also supported the first Glenview Youth Mariachi Program directed by Mr. Rich Clark.
+It also supported the first Glenview Youth Mariachi Program in the Quad Cities directed by Mr. Rich Clark.

 LULAC 5285 is committed to support our local communities.
 We beleive strongly in the importance of partnerships.
 We have supported and partnered with LULAC Council 10, Greater Quad Cities Hispanic Chamber of Commerce, Mercado On Fifth, Quad City Arts, etc. We beleive strongly in supporting other non-profit organizations as much as possible.
 LULAC 5285 supported distribution of school supplies to students at Lincoln-Irving elementary school.
 200+ Safe Rider kits distributed & 30+ bags of sidewalk trash collected during the Floreciente neighborhood clean-up.
 100+ items collected and contributions were given to help Derecho victims in the community.